Children’s Eye Care Lloydminster

 One of the first steps to discovering if your child has learning-related vision problems is to simply check if they have 20/20 eyesight.
-However, there are less obvious issues that can occur, so it is important to schedule routine eye exams Dr. Jade or Dr. Dave to catch these problems before they develop into something more serious.
+However, there are less obvious issues that can occur, so it is important to schedule routine eye exams Dr. Jade or Dr. Sarah to catch these problems before they develop into something more serious.

 Controlling Nearsightedness in Children